List of tallest buildings in Taipei: Tallest buildings

-This lists ranks completed skyscrapers in Taipei and New Taipei City that stand at least 150 m (492 ft) tall as of 2025, based on standard height measurement.
+This lists ranks completed skyscrapers in Taipei and New Taipei City that stand at least 150 m (492 ft) tall as of 2026, based on standard height measurement.
 This includes spires and architectural details but does not include antenna masts.
 The “Year” column indicates the year of completion.
+Buildings tied in height are sorted by year of completion with earlier buildings ranked first, and then alphabetically.